The last 7 players Liverpool have signed from the Football League

 The one true success story on this list.
 Like Shelvey, Gomez was picked up as a teenager after impressing for Charlton, arriving in a £3.5million deal in 2015.

-Since then, the defender has overcome injury issues to mature into an England international and key member of Jurgen Klopp’s side, helping the Reds win the Premier League title in 2019-20.
+Since then, the defender has developed into an England international and key member of Jurgen Klopp’s side, helping the Reds win the Premier League title in 2019-20.

-Klopp recently described the 22-year-old as “an outstandingly skilled boy”, adding: “These two, Joe and Virg, they like each other a lot, and they can play sensationally well together.”
+Klopp described the 23-year-old as “an outstandingly skilled boy”, adding: “These two, Joe and Virg, they like each other a lot, and they can play sensationally well together.”

 Our resident Leeds fan uses the fact that Lonergan has picked up UEFA Super Cup and FIFA Club World Cup medals in the past 18 months as proof that miracles do happen.